 Corporate-Nonprofit Partnerships in Challenging Times

-Exclusively for Nonprofit Affiliates of the Satell Institute
+Exclusively for Nonprofit Affiliates – Tuesday, November 17 from 9-11am Livestreamed from the franklin Institute

 If you are unable to access the conference, please call or text:

 If unable to logon after troubleshooting, click the link below to watch the presentation: (no breakout rooms available at this link)